Wilhelmus: Variations

-The song "Wenn alle untreu werden" (German: "If everyone becomes unfaithful") better known as "Das Treuelied", which was written by the poet Max von Schenkendorf (1783–1817) used exactly the same melody as the "Wilhelmus".
-After the First World War this became extremely popular among German nationalist groups.
-It became one of the most popular songs of the SS, together with the Horst Wessel song.
+The song Wenn alle untreu werden ("When All Become Unfaithful"), better known as Das Treuelied, written by the poet Max von Schenkendorf, used the melody of a French song titled "Pr aller à la chasse faut être matineux" but since 1923 the melody of the "Wilhelmus" was introduced for the song.
+After World War I, this song became popular among German nationalist groups.
+It became one of the most popular songs of the SS, together with the "Horst-Wessel-Lied".